-About 5 minutes before reaching the town there is a resting area where the hermitage of San Miguel is located where you can visit the image of the patron saint.
 Going up to the hermitage we will see a well-equipped rest area with barbecue facilities with beautiful views of the lake and the Sierra.

 We are struck when we enter this white town how welcoming the town is, with the well-kept houses by the neighbors and a nice town hall on the main square.
 Immediately we realize that the town contains many slopes, it is highly recommended to go with good shoes.